mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

+- New: Rework of the site's main structural elements
 - New: Add block style "Fusion" to core/cover (experimental, issue [#71](https://github.com/mdibella-dev/mdb-theme-fse/issues/71))
 - New: Add color to the scrollbar (issue [#75](https://github.com/mdibella-dev/mdb-theme-fse/issues/75))
 - Improve: Reduce font size in block style pagenavigation (core/navigation)